 Name the group of nine European islands merely four-and-a-half hours from Boston Logan Airport.
 Stumped?
 You are not alone.
 Most of America has never heard of the Azores, couldn’t locate them on a map, and wouldn’t know what part of Europe claims them as countrymen.
+Where are the Azores anyway?
 For the few who do know of the Atlantic eden 900 miles west of Portugal, this zion is a cherished gift and a dichotomous burden.
 On one hand, the beauty and virginal nature of the islands are a discovery that one wants to shout from the rooftops.
 On the other, these quiet and pristine islands seem to be one of the safe places to visit in Europe, and unsullied by tourists.
 Both are a difficult feat in this age of technology and accessibility.

 As of March 2016, a route available through Azores Airlines makes a trip to the islands of São Miguel and Terceira easier than ever.
 At just under four-and-a-half hours, direct flights depart four days a week.
 A trip to this island Shangri-La is a great idea for an extended weekend from New England, and even Midwesterners with a connection through Boston (Logan) can save one to two hours of travel time versus flying to one of the islands of Hawaii.
 With a spacious Airbus 330, these direct flights depart every Tuesday, Friday, and Saturday night.
 Prefer to stop over after a trip to mainland Portugal?
 Flights to Lisbon depart daily and routes from Lisbon to São Miguel are also more frequent.